callmera-cc/callmera.cc/content/Chastity/Locktober 2024.md

 ---
 #locktober

-An archive of my 2024 locktober posts Organly on my [TeamLocked blog](https://teamlocked.men/@raccoon_ad/blog), any missing images will be there
+An archive of my 2024 locktober posts originally on my [TeamLocked blog](https://teamlocked.men/@raccoon_ad/blog), any missing images will be there

+my host doesn't allow NSFW content currently, so till i migrate i will only be able to link to external references
-# Locktober2024- day 1
+# Locktober 2024 - day 1

 Locked up at around midnight last night, slept ok in the cobra nano, today at work has been fine